Stationary Vendor License

 - Applicant submits a vending nomination form to the Department of Permits, Licenses and Inspections (PLI).

-- The nominated site will be reviewed by the vending site committee, who meets twice per year.
+- The nominated site will be reviewed by the vending site committee which meets twice per year.

 - If approved, the application will be forwarded to City Council for approval.
 The Council approval process takes approximately four weeks.